-The Responsibilities Window
+The Responsibility Window

-Another major window you should learn to use is the Responsibilities window.
-This has four tabs, each one of which provides important modeling detail.
+Another major window you should learn to use is the Responsibility window.
+This has several tabs, each of which provides important modeling detail.

-You can access the Responsibilities window using the ribbon option: 'Start > Desktop > Design > Responsibilities'.
+You can access the Responsibility window using the ribbon option: 'Start > All Windows > Properties > Responsibilities > Responsibilities'.